vibhore-gupta/SnakeGame/README.md

 # SnakeGame
-Console based classic snake game implemented with object oriented principles.
+Console based classic snake game implemented with object oriented design patterns.

 It is built with .net 5 and runs on console/terminal window.